N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Experiments

 \subsubsection{Slot-type Errors}

-Apart from performance in evaluation metrics we also analyze the error rates of our framework in each specific slot type in the restaurant domain and compare it to the model fine-tuned with original data.
-Table \ref{tab:errAnalysis} shows the results.
+Apart from performance in evaluation metrics we also analyze the error rates of the TRADE model in each specific slot type in the \textit{restaurant} domain and compare results with and without our framework.
+Table~\ref{tab:errAnalysis} shows the results.
 Our framework consistently reduces error rates in every single slot type.
-The drop in errors is least remarkable for the name and food slots, we believe this is because the challenge in these slots is most largely unknown vocabulary words.
-Although our framework enriches the dialogue templates with several different slot values, it does so using the values from the original set repeatedly.
-Thus it ends up less helpful for those slots suffering from the unknown slot value problem and shows more significant improvements on slots with arguably more isolated vocabulary ({\itshape e.g.} Book-day: 1, 2, 3 {\itshape etc.} or price range: cheap, moderate, expensive).
+The drop in the error rate is least remarkable for the name and food slots, we believe this is because the challenge in these slots is most largely unknown vocabulary words.
+Our framework enriches the dialogue templates with values from the original set.
+Thus it is less helpful for those slots suffering from the unknown slot value problem and shows more significant improvements on slots with arguably more isolated vocabulary ({\itshape e.g.} Book-day: 1, 2, 3, {\itshape etc.} or price range: cheap, moderate, expensive).

 To support the significance of results on fine-grained slot error types, we use McNemar's test ($\alpha = 0.01$) upon creating the confusion matrix between our framework and original fine-tuning.
 The results suggest that synthetic data fine-tuning shows statistically significant improvements over the original data fine-tuning, with $p < \alpha$.